jurekbal/ZondaApiClient/README.md

 Early development stage

-There is working code to get public and secured API.
-Run test class with Your favorite IDE.
+The code allows currently to get data from public and secured API.
+Run test classes with Your favorite IDE.

-First milestone target is to get history of transactions and save essential data as CSV file.
-History data served by Zonda webservice had reduced precision of price and volume and was useless (not sure if they have fixed it already).
+Milestones / todos:

+    1. Get complete transaction list.
+Save to CSV (DONE)

+    2. Transactions list parametrization
+        a. transactions from selected Year/time scope

+        b. select only FIAT-CRYPTO transactions and CRYPTO-FIAT

+    3 .Parse numeric values and make calculations

+        a.
+Calculate tax base value for a particular Year (according to Polish Tax Law)

+    4. User Interface - console

+    5. CSV export - extend functionality